colbyj/bride-of-frankensystem/docs/deploying/recruiting.rst

 from the last completed page, and preserves the original condition assignment.
 ``ALLOW_RETAKES = false`` blocks a participant whose session is already marked finished from starting again.
-These two together are the standard configuration for crowdsourced studies: workers who closed their browser can return, but repeat submissions are rejected.
+These two together are the standard configuration for crowdsourced studies: workers who closed their browser accidentally can return and finish instead of being lost to attrition, but repeat submissions are rejected.

 For a deeper look at how session recovery works, see :doc:`/framework/sessions`.